fanf2/kbd/README.md

 which itself is about 1.5mm thick.

 To save on soldering, I'm using hot-swap PCBs; the [Kailh socket data sheet][] says these are 2mm thick.
-There is also a discrete component that's 2.5mm thick.
+The HS60 also has a discrete component that's 2.5mm thick, and the Keybow has a couple of reset buttons that are about 4mm thick.

-The thickest component is the USB-C socket.
 According to the [USB-C connector specification][], the socket is about 3.5mm x 8.5mm.

 USB plugs need further clearance: they are up to 6.5mm x 12.5mm.